Building an Immersive Studio Around a Single Decision

 Watch the Full Interview

-This conversation goes far deeper than gear lists.
-It’s a rare, honest look at how one engineer is helping shape the future of immersive music.
+This conversation goes far beyond gear lists.
+It’s a rare and honest look at how one engineer is helping shape the future of immersive audio—one thoughtful mix at a time.

 Building An Immersive Studio?